|

 From Los Frailes we headed to another bay called Los Muertos, 47 miles NW.
 There we discovered an out of the way place which has wireless internet as well as local fisherman doing their daily fishing.
 As in Los Frailes, the water is crystal clear and warm.
 Upon our arrival we took the digny to shore to check out the great Giggling Marlin Beach & Yacht Club on shore.
 There is a lot of development in Los Muertos dubbed Bahia de los Suenos ( The Bay of Dreams) by the developers who did not understand the name Muertos.

-Hungry fish love the light The greatest thing about anchoring is the privacy of our surroundings and the beauty of crystal clear waters surrounding us turning the ocean into our own private swimming pool.
+The greatest thing about anchoring is the privacy of our surroundings and the beauty of crystal clear waters surrounding us turning the ocean into our own private swimming pool.
 The night brings thousands of fish which come towards whatever light they may see posing for a photograph

 Our next stop was La Paz, there we docked at Marina Costa Baja where we had all the facilities of a resort.
 The 10 days we were there the temperatures stayed in the low 90's so we really enjoyed having a pool to cool off in.
 The small city is very welcoming, the people are very friendly.
 The Baja 1000 race ended while we were in town, so there was a lot of extra events going on.